zitadel/passwap/README.md

 1. The identifier can be `2a`, `2b` or, `2y`.
 It indicates the Bcrypt version but is ignored and the same is always produced.
 2. The cost parameter that is exponential - `12` in this example.
 3. The Base64-encoded salt, always 22 character long.
 4. The Base64-encoded Bcrypt hash output of the password and salt combined.

-### MD5
+### MD5 Crypt

-MD5 uses its own encoding scheme, which is part of the [hashing algorithm](https://passlib.readthedocs.io/en/stable/lib/passlib.hash.md5_crypt.html#algorithm).
+MD5 Crypt uses its own encoding scheme, which is part of the [hashing algorithm](https://passlib.readthedocs.io/en/stable/lib/passlib.hash.md5_crypt.html#algorithm).
 It uses a similar alphabet as Base64 but performs an additional shuffling of bytes.
 The resulting Modular Crypt Format string looks as follows:

 ```